flatcar-archive/flatcar-docs/os/booting-on-ikoula.md

 You need to adapt the "<>" fields.
 After launching this command, you will receive the IP address information.

-### Connect to your CoreOS Container Linux instance through SSH
+### Connect to your Flatcar Linux instance through SSH

 ```sh
 $ ssh -i MySSHkey core@178.170.X.X